The Gerald S. Krispin Research Award was created to:

 The Gerald S. Krispin Research Award is not an annual award, and is only bestowed as circumstances dictate.
 There may be no recipients in some years, or multiple recipients in a single year.

-- A faculty member or group has, over a substantial period of time, made a consistent and significant research or scholarly contribution to their field.
+- A faculty member or group has, over a substantial period of time, made consistent and significant research or scholarly contributions to their field.

 - A faculty member or group has produced a single piece of high‐impact research or scholarship that has made a major contribution to their field.

-Candidates are to be nominated by at least three co‐signing full‐time faculty members who submit:
+Candidates are nominated by at least three full‐time faculty members who must submit:

-- The full CV of the candidate(s); and
+- the full CV(s) of the candidate(s), and

-- And other supporting documentation, such as letters of support or evidence of research and/or scholarly impact.
+- other supporting documentation (e.g., letters of support, evidence of research and/or scholarly impact).

-Nominations are received via email to the President’s Office (email@example.com) by January 15 each year.
-Anonymous nominations are not accepted.
+Nominations are sent via email to the President’s Office (email@example.com) by January 15 of each year.